Ian Wilson (footballer, born 1958): Playing career

-Ian Wilson's first professional club was his hometown club of Aberdeen F.C. where he spent one season and never played in a competitive first team game.
-On having received a free transfer from Aberdeen, Ian signed for Dundee F.C. and again only lasted one season where once again he never featured in a competitive first team game.
-After being freed by Dundee, Ian moved to then Highland Football League club Elgin City.
-In 1977, Wilson played for Elgin in a good Scottish Cup run which ended with a 3-0 defeat to Rangers at Ibrox.
-Ian also featured in a Highland Football League Select which were selected to play against Buckie Thistle F.C. to commemorate the opening of Buckie's floodlights in 1978.
+Wilson's first professional club was hometown team Aberdeen where he spent one season and never played in a competitive first team game.
+Having received a free transfer, he signed for Dundee but again only lasted one season and never featured officially.
+After being freed by Dundee, Wilson moved to then Highland Football League club Elgin City.
+In 1977, he was involved in Elgin's Scottish Cup run which ended with a 3-0 defeat to Rangers at Ibrox.
+He also featured for a Highland Football League Select which were selected to play against Buckie Thistle F.C. to commemorate the opening of Buckie's floodlights in 1978.

-Wilson was signed by Leicester City in April 1979 for a Highland Football League record breaking transfer fee at that time, of £20,000.
-He is among some of the longest serving Leicester City players and captained the side during a successful eight years at the club.
+Wilson was signed by Leicester City in April 1979 for a Highland League record-breaking transfer fee of £20,000.
+During a successful eight years at the club he served as team captain.
 Wilson left Filbert Street in September 1987 when new Everton boss Colin Harvey signed him for £300,000.
-His finest moment at Everton was playing in the 1989 FA Cup Final in a 3-2 defeat to Liverpool, when he came on as a second-half substitute.
+His finest moment at Everton was playing in the 1989 FA Cup final in a 3-2 defeat to Liverpool, when he came on as a second-half substitute.
 Two seasons later, he signed for Istanbul giants Beşiktaş and, in his only season there, won both the Turkish League Championship and the Turkish Cup.

 Wilson was capped five times at senior level for Scotland, all during 1987.

 Managerial career

-In 1993, immediately after leaving Wigan Athletic in the first half of the season, he became Player Manager of then Highland Football League club Peterhead F.C. where he guided them into a promotion-challenging position in each season of his three-and-a-half-year reign.
-He then moved to Japan to join Nagoya Grampus Eight as assistant manager to his former Leicester Manager Gordon Milne.
-He returned in 1995 before again leaving to join up with Milne, this time at Turkish club Beşiktaş J.K.
+In 1993, immediately after leaving Wigan Athletic in the first half of the season, he became Player Manager of then Highland League club Peterhead F.C. where he guided them into a promotion-challenging position in each season of his three-and-a-half-year reign.
+He then moved to Japan to join Nagoya Grampus Eight as assistant manager to his former manager at Leicester, Gordon Milne.
+He returned in 1995 before again leaving to join up with Milne, this time at Beşiktaş J.K.

 Wilson had a weekly column in the Aberdeen Evening Express entitled 'Wilson's World'.
 After this ended, he continued running his soccer schools in Aberdeen, which have been going since 1999.
 The schools develop and coach youngsters from age 4 to 14 years.
-The schools are well established in Aberdeen and the Grampian area.
-More recently, Wilson also has soccer schools setup in the Marmaris area of Turkey.
+Wilson also set up soccer schools in the Marmaris area of Turkey.